nigamaviral/DHT/README.md

 - The main application chooses one of the random nodes to make a client request (CR)
 - This node spawns a new thread to handle the request and stores connection details in a map
 - This thread makes an appropriate request (NR) looking into finger table
-- If the request fails, then it continues to request the node 1 behind in the finger table.  - What does this mean ?
+- If the request fails due to the jump node not responding, then it continues to request the node 1 behind in the finger table.
 - If everything fails, returns key not found.
 Otherwise, closes the current thread and keeps the connection open.
 - Once it receives back the answer, it passes the answer appropriate client by looking into map.
 - When a node receives NR request, it follows same steps as mentioned above, but doesn't store any details about the connection.